widler/espresso/ViewAPI.md

 *Scope* and *Locals* can be passed as consequent arguments, orderlessly.<br/>
-The scope is defaulted to current one and locals to an empty Hash.
+The scope is defaulted to the current controller and locals to an empty Hash.

 As *extension* will be used the explicitly defined extension(at class level)